anjalikalambe/IOU_frontend/README.md

 ## Description

-This contains the source code for the favours user interface.
+This contains the source code for the favours user interface built using React.

 ## Setup